Wuntenn/Wuntenn/README.md

 There isn't much here to show by the way of personal code samples.
 I guess I'm an introvert coder (most of my projects are private! 😅).

-There is quite a few project listed publicly here that are tests done for interview.
-These should give an indidation of the way that I code.
-There are samples mostly in JavaScript based tech, however I am able to code in C++ and similar languages.
+There are quite a few projects listed publicly here that are tests done for interview purposes.
+These should be useful to give an indidation of the way that I code.
+There are samples mostly in JavaScript based tech, however I am able to code in C++ and similar languages so you may see other languages around here also.
 You can find my CV over at my website linked below.

 In you came here looking for projects, I feature a number of them on my LinkedIn account under the projects section: